jimhopp-lookout/testlab/README.md

         destroy   - Destroy the lab components
         up        - On-line the lab components
         down      - Off-line the lab components
-        setup     - Provision the lab components
+        provision - Provision the lab components
         teardown  - De-provision the lab components
         build     - Build the lab
         demolish  - Demolish the lab